dptools/process_offsite_audio/README.md

 	<summary>For Prescient, there are many more steps, as we still need to get the development server installation working first before proceeding to production setup.
 The major blockers we are actively trying to address for this are:</summary>

 * Completing code security review, as we may require approval to install the code even on the dev server
+	* We seem to now have initial approval to at least test on dev, but should confirm this (and make sure I have an account with the necessary permissions on that server)
-* Figure out how the code will integrate with MediaFlux instead of Box
+* Figure out how the code will integrate with Mediaflux instead of Box
-	* Prescient team is currently communicating with MediaFlux about how this will work, but we should be okay to use same general architecture as we do for Pronet
+	* Prescient team is currently communicating with Mediaflux about how this will work, but we should be okay to use same general architecture as we do for Pronet
-	* For the actual push operation back to MediaFlux, should be able to use SFTP
+	* For the actual push operation back to Mediaflux, should be able to use SFTP
 * Get a TranscribeMe SFTP account
 * Compile a table of the languages that will be used at the different sites

-We are awaiting next meeting with Prescient group to determine details of next steps.
+We are awaiting next meeting with Prescient group to determine details of next steps, but expected focus will be on implementing push to Mediaflux and creating necessary TranscribeMe account.

 </details>